cloudmesh-community/hid-sp18-602/getting_started_raspbian.md

-## Instructions to download raspbian in windows
+## Instructions to Download Raspbian in windows
 Download the raspbian image for windows from https://www.raspberrypi.org/downloads/ Write this OS-image file to SD card via etcher.io
 Now, your SD card have raspbian OS